When it comes to sea views, this hotel doesn’t miss a trick – the 2 pools and themed restaurant soak them up.

 All are included except where indicated.

-This pool hosts all the water activity sports.
-There's a life guard and the pool is heated in winter, plus a water fountain at the edge.
+This pool hosts all the water activity sports, plus there's a water fountain at the edge.
+It's heated in winter, too.

-Offering Continental breakfast, lunch and snacks, also includes a self service drinks counter.
+The buffet restaurant offers Continental breakfast, lunch and snacks, also includes a self-service drinks counter.
+Themed dinners are put on in the evening.

 Riu daytime activity programme